Teach About Biodiversity with Free STEM Lessons & Activities

 In talking with students about biodiversity, many questions for discussion may arise that can lead to engaging classroom discussion and exploration with hands-on STEM learning lessons.
 What happens to ecological systems and food webs when a species becomes extinct?
 How are ecosystems related to one another?
 What role does climate change play in biodiversity?
 What do genetics have to do with biodiversity and what possibilities or risks might advances in genetic engineering pose?

-Note: For additional educator resources to teach about biodiversity, environmental science, and Earth Day, see Earth Day Science Activities.
+Note: For additional educator resources to teach about biodiversity, environmental science, and Earth Day, see Earth Day Science Projects and Activities.

 The following word bank contains words that may be covered when teaching about biodiversity using the lessons and activities in this resource.